akeneo/onboarder-helpcenter/content/md/supplier-onboarder/use-the-product-grid.md

 You can use the filters displayed or add new filters: click on the `+` icon and select the new attributes you want to use as filters.

-If an attribute or an attribute option is not translated in the active locale, its code will be displayed into brackets like [name].
+If an attribute or an attribute option is not translated in the active locale, its code will be displayed into brackets.
+It will look like this: [name].

 The filters can be applied to the following product information:
-- Product information managed by the Onboarder: Family, Groups, Status, Complete, Creation date, Updated date, Product identifier, Permissions
+- Product information managed by the Onboarder: Family, Groups, Status, Completeness, Creation date, Updated date, Product identifier, Permissions
 - Product information managed via the attributes

 ## Search by label and identifier

 To quickly find products, a search bar is available in the product grid.
-The search is only on the identifier (product identifier or product model code) and the label.
+You can only search on the identifier (product identifier or product model code) and the label.

 ![Search bar](../img/Products_search.png)

-The behavior of the search is a "contains" filter.
+The search is based on a "contains" filter.
 For example, if you type in "can", it will display all the products or product models with an identifier/code or a label which contains "can".

 :::tips
-You don't need to press enter to search, just enter a few characters, and results will show.
+You don't need to press enter to search, just enter a few characters, and results will appear.
 :::